Greenbush Historic Preservation Trust

 - Read the Greenbush Historic Preservation Trust Guide and complete the Application.
 Attach all necessary documentation such as photographs, project estimates, and other applicable information.
 Nine (9) copies of the application package are required.

 - How to Submit - Put application packets in one large envelope addressed to Historical Commission.
 Note “Greenbush Trust Application” on the envelope.
-Because Town Hall is not currently open to the public, drop the large envelope into the Town Hall mailbox located at the end of the circular drive in front of Town Hall.
+Either bring the applications to the Historical Commission office on the 2nd floor of Town Hall, 210 Central Street, or drop the large envelope into the Town Hall mailbox located at the end of the curcular drive in front of Town Hall.

 - Grants from the Trust are REIMBURSEMENT grants.
 Paid invoices must accompany requests for reimbursement after the project has been completed.